cdl-saarland/rv/README.md

 If enabled, RV will produce (very) verbose debug output and run additional consistency checks.
 Make sure you compile with assertions.
 Recommended for debugging only.
 Defaults to OFF.
 * `LLVM_RVPLUG_LINK_INTO_TOOLS:BOOL`
 Enables the LLVM pass plugin mechanism to link RV into all LLVM tools (opt, clang, ..).
 Obviates the need to load libRV manually as a plugin on the command line.
+* `RV_REBUILD_GENBC`
+Build the builtin BC library (SLEEF, SIMD random, ..) from source (requires the SLEEF submodule).
+Otw, use the pre-built BC buffers from vecmath/prebuilt_genbc.

-The Region Vectorizer is distributed under the University of Illinois Open Source License.
+The Region Vectorizer is distributed under the Apache License v2.0 with LLVM Exceptions.
 See LICENSE.TXT for details.